Portugal Golden Visa vs Greece Golden Visa: A 2026 Reality Check

 The 60-second answer

-Even with the new ten-year clock, Portugal is still the better Golden Visa for almost everyone who isn't planning to physically relocate — because Portuguese permanent residency is still available at year five with no minimum stay, and because Greek citizenship at year seven requires 183+ days per year of actual residence in Greece, which almost no Golden Visa investor ever does.
+Even with the new ten-year clock, Portugal may fit investors who are not planning to physically relocate — because Portuguese permanent residency is still available at year five with no minimum stay, and because Greek citizenship at year seven requires 183+ days per year of actual residence in Greece, which almost no Golden Visa investor ever does.
+Which route fits depends on your goals; this is not a recommendation.

-If your goal is hands-off EU residency with a credible (if slower) citizenship route, Portugal.
-If your goal is a Mediterranean home that comes with EU residency attached and you don't care about a passport, Greece.
-The 10-year math below makes the case in numbers.
+If hands-off EU residency with a credible (if slower) citizenship route matters most to you, Portugal's structure may fit; if a Mediterranean home that comes with EU residency attached matters most and a passport does not, Greece's may.
+The 10-year math below lays out the numbers so you can weigh them with your own advisers.

 Side-by-side: the comparison table other sites won't publish